karanv21/S_Hacks2020/README.md

 # S_Hacks2020

-Our team is building an application that helps Small and Medium-sized enterprises visualize their Revenues and Expenses and see Key Performance Indicators.
-We are using NLP in Java and Android Studio to create an Android App feature for Scotiabank.
+We built an Android app feature which helps Small and Medium-sized Enterprises summarise their financial data and calculate KPIs such as gross profit margin and liquidity ratios.
+We built the product by parsing banking data on an excel sheet, using Natural Language Processing to tag all the key business-related terms using NER tagging, importing this all into Android Studio, and building UX/UI using Marvel.
+The documentation for Stanford's Java NLP library can be found inside the nlp folder.

 We made a demo video with a pitch that you can view once you open the project folder above